I Want You (1998 film): Plot

 At Farhaven, a British seaside town, a 14-year-old boy named Honda bumps into Helen, a hairdresser.
 During that short encounter, he notices that Helen inadvertently dropped her bracelet.
 Ever since accidentally witnessing the dead body of his mother, who committed suicide in her bathtub, Honda does not speak a word to anyone.
 However, a now infatuated Honda tracks Helen down and silently gives her back the bracelet.
 As a result, she starts to act friendly towards him.

 Meanwhile, after eight years in prison, Helen's ex-boyfriend Martin returns to town.
 He still pines for Helen, but is scared to approach her.
 Frustrated, he pays to spend time with a sex worker that has some of her same features.

 Both Honda and Martin are shocked to discover that Helen has a boyfriend, a radio DJ named Bob.
-Stalking the couple with a long-range microphone, Honda discovers that, despite having dated Bob for months, Helen refuses to have sex with him.
+Stalking the couple with a long-range microphone, Honda discovers that, despite having dated Bob for six months, Helen refuses to have sex with him.
 Frustrated, Bob is starting to act aggressively towards her.
-Thanks to Honda and her older sister, Bob is tricked into playing a tape of his violent behavior towards Helen on his own radio show.
+Thanks to Honda and his older sister, Bob is tricked into playing a tape of his violent behavior towards Helen on his own radio show.
 Believing all of this was the work of Helen, an enraged Bob later shouts at her on the phone, and the two break up.
 While driving by the beach, Bob spots Honda, figures out what is going on and chases after him.
 Martin, who had been stalking Bob, takes this opportunity to beat him up.
-Honda's sister believing he was protecting her little brother, becomes attracted to Martin.
+Honda's sister, believing he was protecting her little brother, becomes attracted to Martin.
 The two start dating, but he only seems to have eyes for Helen.